Misaki Ito

-Misaki Ito (伊東 美咲, Itō Misaki) (born May 26, 1977) is a Japanese actress and model.
+Misaki Ito (伊東 美咲, Itō Misaki) (born May 26, 1977) is a former Japanese actress and model.
 Her maiden name is Tomoko Anzai (安斉 智子, Anzai Tomoko).

 Career

 In 1999, Ito became the Asahi Beer "image girl" and a model under an exclusive contract to CanCam magazine.
 She also appeared in commercials for Gateway computers and Choya Umeshu.

 In 2005, she appeared in the TV drama series Densha Otoko as the love interest of the otaku protagonist.
 She also appears in ads for Shiseido's MAQuillAGE line of cosmetics (along with Chiaki Kuriyama, Ryoko Shinohara and Yuri Ebihara) and Seiko watches, in addition to being the current Vodafone model in Japan, following on from Yu Yamada.
 She also provided the look and voice for Q's assistant Miss Nagai in the game James Bond 007: Everything or Nothing.

-Misaki Ito also starred in the 2002 movie Ju-on (a.k.a.
-The Grudge).
+In 2021, Ito appeared in the variety show Let Me Tell Your Fortune.

 Personal life

 She and Yoshinori Enomoto (榎本 善紀, Enomoto Yoshinori) (born September 27, 1968), the director of pachinko company Kyoraku Sangyo, registered their marriage on November 18, 2009, and held their wedding ceremony in Hawaii on November 24, 2009.

 The couple first met in Hawaii at a wedding of a friend in November 2008.
 Ito gave birth to a daughter on June 27, 2010.
 In March 2015 she announced her second pregnancy.
 She gave birth to a son on June 23, 2015 (four days short of her daughter's fifth birthday).
 It was announced on Ito's official blog on May 1, 2019, that Ito gave birth to a baby girl, her third child, in late 2018.

-As of 2020, the family resides in Hawaii.
+In 2020, the family resided in Hawaii.
+In August 2024, the family moved to Singapore.